Liposomal Doxorubicin (Generic Name)

 Liposomal doxorubicin is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

-- Swelling (fluid retention) in the legs, ankles, and/or feet.
+- Swelling of your legs, ankles, and/or feet.

 Possible Side Effects (Less Common)

 - Increased total bilirubin in your blood.
 This may mean that you have changes in your liver function.
-Your blood work will be monitored by your doctor.
-Changes in your liver function.
-Your doctor will monitor your liver function as needed.
+Your blood work will be checked by your doctor.

 - Eye irritation.
 You may have watery eyes.
-Your eyes and lids may become red and painful.
-You could contract an infection of your eye known as conjunctivitis.
+Your eyes and eyelids may become red and painful.

 Treating Side Effects